Halloween is a fun and scary holiday that kids look forward to each Fall season. Ever wonder why we celebrate Halloween?

 Samhainophobia: The fear of Halloween

-Skeleton – A firm structure of a living thing that is made of bones.
+Skeleton – A firm structure of a living thing made of bones.

 Skull – The skeleton of the head and face that encloses the brain and supports the jaw.